-290 Psychologists have long studied both the characteristics of effective "communicators" in 291 the context of opinion change (Tannenbaum, 1956).
-From this evolutionary perspective, 292 persuasion or opinion change is merely a kind of cultural transmission.
-When models express 293 something verbally (or in writing), ostensibly their own underlying mental representations, this 294 may cause others to alter their own mental representations in an effort to move closer to the 295 representation inferred from the model's expression.
-Opinion change research shows that 296 subjects shift their opinion substantially more when the model is more prestigious.
-This same 297 work also shows evidence of CREDs, although in a more nuanced manner than with food.
-298 Walster el. al. (1966) had subjects read newspaper articles in which either a high prestige (famed prosecutor) or a low prestige (thug) individual expressed opinions about the need for changes in the criminal justice system.
-Each model called for changes that would run either for or against their own self interest.
-Opinion measures from the subjects show that when
+Psychologists have long studied both the characteristics of effective "communicators" in the context of opinion change (Tannenbaum, 1956).
+From my evolutionary perspective, persuasion or opinion change is merely a kind of cultural transmission.
+When models express something verbally (or in writing), ostensibly their own underlying mental representations, this may cause others to alter their own mental representations in an effort to move closer to the representation inferred from the model's expression.
+Opinion change research shows that subjects shift their opinion substantially more when the model is more prestigious.
+This same work also shows evidence of CREDs, although in a more nuanced manner than with food.

-302 models' expressed opinions that promoted their own interests, subjects' opinions shifted toward 303 the model substantially less than when models expressed an opinion contrary to their own (the 304 models') interests.
+Walster, Aronson and Abrahams (1966) had subjects read newspaper articles in which either a high-prestige (famed prosecutor) or a low-prestige (thug) individual expressed opinions about the need for changes in the criminal justice system.
+Each model called for changes that would run either for or against their own self-interest.
+Opinion measures from the subjects show that when models' expressed opinions that promoted their own interests, subjects' opinions shifted toward the model substantially less than when models expressed an opinion contrary to their own (the models') interests.
 Here, the CRED is the verbal opinion itself.
-It's credibility enhancing in this 305 context because the dissemination of the expressed opinion, which was given to the mass 306 media, runs against the self-interest of the model.
-It seems unlikely that a model would argue for 307 an opinion counter to his self-interest if he actually held an opinion consistent with his self-308 interest.
+It is credibility enhancing in this context because the dissemination of the expressed opinion, which was given to the mass media, runs against the self-interest of the model.
+It seems unlikely that a model would argue for an opinion counter to his self-interest if he actually held an opinion consistent with his self-interest.

-309 The evidence also suggests that the influence of high-prestige individuals is damaged 310 more when they advocate for their own interests than when low-prestige individuals advocate 311 for their own interests.
-When a low prestige individual advocates for a view that runs counter to 312 his self-interest, his influence exceeds that of a high prestige individual advocating for a view 313 favoring his self interest (also see Eagly, Wood, & Chaiken, 1978).
-As mentioned earlier, these 314 findings suggest that our adaptation for using CREDs has been calibrated to recognize that high 315 prestige individuals have more incentives to make self-serving claims, since their opinions are 316 more likely to spread.
+The evidence also suggests that the influence of high-prestige individuals is damaged more when they advocate for their own interests than when low-prestige individuals advocate for their own interests.
+When a low-prestige individual advocates for a view that runs counter to his self-interest, his influence exceeds that of a high-prestige individual advocating for a view favoring his self-interest (see also Eagly, Wood, & Chaiken, 1978).
+As mentioned earlier, these findings suggest that our adaptation for using CREDs has been calibrated to recognize that high-prestige individuals have more incentives to make self-serving claims, since their opinions are more likely to spread.

-317 Cultural transmission of altruism requires costly acts
+3.1.3.
+Cultural transmission of altruism requires costly acts

 Developmental research on the cultural learning of altruism shows that a model's verbal statements ("exhortations" or "preaching") to make costly charitable donations have little or no impact on learners' donations unless such statements are accompanied by the model actually making costly donations himself.
 Once the model donates, cultural learning powerfully transmits altruistic behavior or charitable preferences.
-Actually donating is a CRED that would be unlikely to be observed if the model held beliefs or preferences about charitable giving substantially different from those he expressed verbally.
+Actually donating is a CRED because it would be unlikely to be observed if the model held beliefs or preferences about charitable giving substantially different from those he expressed verbally.